slinky55/small/README.md

 # Small

-A blog site similar to medium written in Svelte/Rust.
+A blog site similar to dev.to written in Svelte/Rust.